cjdbarlow/bedside-notebook/disease/obs/pph.md

 * Ensure coagulation profile has been sent

 ###Uterine Inversion
 >Haemorrhagic shock is common
->Uterine relaxation
+>Uterine relaxation may be required

 Anaesthetic techniques:
 * Regional